MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_simplify_complex_conditionals.md

 # Simplify complex conditionals using GitHub Copilot

-This lab exercise guides you through examining and refactoring two complex C# codebases using GitHub Copilot tools: an E-commerce Pricing Engine and a Loan Approval Workflow.
-Both scenarios feature deeply nested conditional logic that mirrors real-world business rules.
-The E-commerce scenario focuses on dynamic pricing, discounts, and shipping rules, while the Loan Approval scenario models financial eligibility and fallback loan offers.
-You will use GitHub Copilot to analyze, explain, and simplify these conditionals into more maintainable structures.
+In this exercise, you use GitHub Copilot to analyze and simplify deeply nested conditional logic that mirrors real-world business rules.
+You'll work with two sample applications that reflect real-world scenarios:

+1. E-commerce pricing engine.
+2. Loan approval workflow.

 This exercise should take approximately **30** minutes to complete.